Level 2 Home Care Package: $18,814 Annual Funding for Low Care Needs

 Funding and Costs

 The government provides a daily subsidy of $51.49 for level 2, equating to about $18,814 yearly.
 You may pay a basic daily fee of $12.40 and, depending on income, an income-tested fee up to $37.55/day, assessed by Services Australia.
+For tips on managing these funds, see our home care package spending guide.

 Services Included